Our Homestead Story

 Why Roots, Roost & Rafter?

-🥕 “Roots” for the gardens and for grounding ourselves in the homesteading life.
+🥕 “Roots” for the gardens and for grounding myself in the homesteading life.

 🐓 “Roost” for our spoiled flocks and all things chicken or goose.

-🔨 “Rafter” for the never-ending projects and builds – both online at Rafter Forge and in real life.
+🔨 “Rafter” for the never-ending projects and builds – whether it’s building coops, building websites or building communities.

 Meet the “Chicken Lady”

-I’m Krystal – builder, gardener, designer, and chief chicken/goose wrangler around here.
+I’m Krystal – village builder, project manager, designer, gardener, and chief chicken/goose wrangler around here.

-When I’m not checking on the chickens or working on (yet another) coop build, you can find me working on some sort of graphic or web design project, reading a good book, homeschooling the kiddo, or just relaxing outdoors with a cup of coffee while the geese chew on me like I’m a snack.
+When I’m not checking on the chickens or working on (yet another) coop build, I’m usually working one of my many projects, reading, homeschooling the kid, or sitting outside with a cup of coffee while the geese chew on me like I’m a snack.

 I’m almost always somewhere on the homestead – this is my happy place and I rarely ever leave.